StylarBot/.github/profile/README.md

 **-** *tip: click either the JS or TS button to redirect to the repository!*

-## 🤔 Why?

-### Easy to use

-Designed to be easy for less advanced users!
-These shouldn't be hard, so we try and ease the things to make your experience up to your imagination.

-### Free and open source

-Anyone can view, and send changes which will be reviewed by the team.
-Aditionally, you can see proof that we don't have any malware in our bot.

-### Active development

-Suggested features are always being considered and sometimes added.

-## 🚀 Heard enough?

 Start using Stylar™️ over MEE6 today, by clicking [here.](https://discord.com/api/oauth2/authorize?client_id=1147168520732422287&permissions=28032714141399&scope=bot%20applications.commands)

-**-** *original readme by @heyitsleo for HybrProxy*